wacncontent/CustomizeTool/removeCommentOutput/articles/sql-database/sql-database-elastic-scale-use-entity-framework-applications-visual-studio.md

 ## Shard schema deployment through EF migrations

 Automatic schema management is a convenience provided by the Entity Framework.
 In the context of applications using elastic database tools, we want to retain this capability to automatically provision the schema to newly created shards when databases are added to the sharded application.
 The primary use case is to increase capacity at the data tier for sharded applications using EF.
-Relying on EF’s capabilities for schema management reduces the database administration effort with a sharded application built on EF.
+Relying on EF's capabilities for schema management reduces the database administration effort with a sharded application built on EF.

 Schema deployment through EF migrations works best on **unopened connections**.
 This is in contrast to the scenario for data dependent routing that relies on the opened connection provided by the elastic database client API.
 Another difference is the consistency requirement: While desirable to ensure consistency for all data-dependent routing connections to protect against concurrent shard map manipulation, it is not a concern with initial schema deployment to a new database that has not yet been registered in the shard map, and not yet been allocated to hold shardlets.
 We can therefore rely on regular database connections for this scenarios, as opposed to data-dependent routing.

-This leads to an approach where schema deployment through EF migrations is tightly coupled with the registration of the new database as a shard in the application’s shard map.
+This leads to an approach where schema deployment through EF migrations is tightly coupled with the registration of the new database as a shard in the application's shard map.
 This relies on the following prerequisites:

 * The database has already been created.
-* The database is empty – it holds no user schema and no user data.
+* The database is empty - it holds no user schema and no user data.
 * The database cannot yet be accessed through the elastic database client APIs for data-dependent routing.

 With these prerequisites in place, we can create a regular un-opened **SqlConnection** to kick off EF migrations for schema deployment.
 The following code sample illustrates this approach.